COVID-19 Vaccinations Received by Marin County Residents

 Marin County COVID-19 Vaccination Progress Among Eligible Residents by Race/Ethnicity and Age Categories

-The following bar charts show the percent of eligible Marin county residents by age group and race/ethnicity that have either received the 1st dose of the Pfizer/Moderna Vaccine, completed the vaccine series (2nd dose of the Pfizer/Moderna Vaccine or received Johnson and Johnson vaccine), or have not been vaccinated.
+The following bar charts show the percent of eligible Marin county residents by age group and race/ethnicity that have either partially vaccinated (either received the 1st dose of the Pfizer/Moderna Vaccine), completed the vaccine series (2nd dose of the Pfizer/Moderna Vaccine or received Johnson and Johnson vaccine), or have not been vaccinated.
 Marin County Population estimates for race/ethnicity and age group are determined by using the American Community Survey (2015-2019).
-This data does not include San Quentin inmates.
-As of May 18, 2021 the vaccine demographics dashboard has been updated to show vaccine progress by Race/Ethnicity for all ages 12 and over (previously showed 16+).
-As vaccine eligibility only recently expanded to those 12-15, this means that the percent vaccinated in each race/ethnicity category will be lower than May 17, 2021, however percent vaccinated will continue to increase as more residents 12-15 years old (and other age groups) continue to get vaccinated.
-This dashboard uses ACS 2015-2019 for the population estimates in each age group and race/ethnicity.
+As population estimates may not be precise, proportion vaccinated will only be displayed up to 98% for age groups and race/ethnicity.
+These data do not include San Quentin inmates.

 Mapping vaccines distributed by geographic regions helps us view COVID-19 vaccine coverage in the community on a more granular level.
 The map below shows the number and proportion of vaccine eligible (12 years and older) residents in each census tract who have: 1) received at least one dose of a COVID-19 vaccine; 2) completed their vaccine series; or 3) are fully immunized against COVID-19 (defined as 14 days or more past receiving their second dose for Pfizer and Moderna vaccines or their first dose for Johnson and Johnson).
+The labeled numbers on each census tract are the percentage of vaccine eligible residents who have received at least one dose.
 This map is interactive, click on each jurisdiction to view the name of the community/city, the total population for that area, the total vaccine eligible population, vaccine metrics, and cumulative and 30-day COVID-19 case information.
 This map is based on the residence provided by individuals receiving a COVID-19 vaccine.
 All data are subject to change as we may learn new information during a case investigation.
+As population estimates may not be precise, proportion vaccinated will only be displayed up to 98% for each census tract.
 If the map fails to load click here.

-As vaccine distribution has shifted to State and Federal operations, Marin County HHS will no longer track vaccine inventory and administration by provider as MCPH's local data is incomplete (as of: 4/28/2021).
+As vaccine distribution has shifted to State and Federal operations, Marin County HHS will no longer track vaccine inventory and administration by provider as MCPH's local data are incomplete (as of: 4/28/2021).